nottheswimmer/asyncrepo/README.md

 - `.list_pages()`: Get a paginated iterator for all items in the repository.
 - `.search(query: str)`: Get an iterator for all items in the repository that match the query.
 - `.search_pages(query: str)`: Get a paginated iterator for all items in the repository that match the query.

+## Exceptions
+- `asyncrepo.exceptions.ItemNotFound`: Raised by .get(id: str) if the item does not exist in the repository.

 ## Support by repository